Applications are closed for 2019.

-Pilot grants will be awarded for one year and $10,000 each to fund developmental or early stage work, including pilot data collection and analysis, in preparation for submission for future external funding.
+Pilot grants are awarded for one year and $10,000 each to fund developmental or early stage work, including pilot data collection and analysis, in preparation for submission for future external funding.
 Proposals may leverage existing ASPiRE research efforts; however, applications focusing on research questions in related areas of D&I and tobacco control are encouraged.

 Applicants may be faculty members, post-doctoral trainees with a faculty sponsor, or ASPiRE Community Advisory Board members working with a University partner.
 Applicants may have a current or previous working relationship with the ASPiRE researchers or CAB members, or may be new collaborators from the ASPiRE institutions (Stanford University, University of North Carolina, and Washington University in St. Louis).